Hard Rock replaces Atlantic City president after 3 months

 He will take over Nov.
 1.

+“I would like to thank Matt for his contribution to Hard Rock Hotel & Casino Atlantic City and appreciate his efforts leading the successful opening of this exceptional property,” said Jon Lucas, Hard Rock International’s chief operating officer.

-Hard Rock says Harkness will assume “new responsibilities,” but did not say what they will be.
+Hard Rock said Harkness will assume “new responsibilities,” but did not say what they will be.

+Lupo was senior vice president of operations at Borgata, overseeing gambling, marketing and entertainment.

+Before Seminole Hard Rock in Tampa, Lupo spent 30 years with Boyd Gaming, including 13 at the Borgata.